adesandr/GliderThrow_Meter/docs/index.rst

 and one `MPU 6050 <https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/>`_ 6 doffs component.

-Each device can measure the deflections in degrees / millimeters with a resolution of 0.1 degrees and can measure the differential when working together with a second unit since GliderThrow is a system that comprises two sensors, one for each wing or surface of your airplane.
+Each device can measure the deflections in degrees / millimeters with a resolution of 0.1 degrees and can measure the differential when working together with a second unit since GliderThrow is a system that comprises two sensors, one for each wing or surface control pair of your airplane.

-Using a dual system very much simplifies the throw setting of your model by having a direct view of both control surfaces at the same time.
+Using a dual system very much simplifies the throw setting of your model by having a direct view of "equivalent" control surfaces at the same time (left and right Aileron, or flap).

 As the first device embedded a small http server, the data can be viewed through any web browser on a smartphone (Android, iOS, etc.), PC or MAC.